 Gooseberry Chutney Grinding

-Add a splash of water only if needed.
+• Add a splash of water only if needed to help the grinder move, not to thin the chutney.

 Serving Suggestions

 Serve it with hot parathas for a tangy start to your morning.
 The warm paratha pairs beautifully with the cool, spicy chutney.
-It also tastes wonderful with plain dal and rice, adding a burst of freshness that lifts the entire plate.
+It also tastes wonderful with plain dal and rice.

 Amla Gooseberry Chutney